Chief Future Officer

 Cash flow management is simple in concept , it’s about timing cash in and out.
 Timing is very important.
 Forecasting cash flow with multiple scenarios is crucial.
 If cash flow is low, you need to reduce time and work on a smaller scale.
 Also, improving cash flow involves other factors like reducing average collection time.

-Let's go back to Saudi Arabia and Vision 2030.
-How do you see the role of finance in line with this vision?
+How do you see the role of finance in line with Vision 2030?

 Finance today is more strategic.
 To achieve more, it must follow the rhythm of Saudi Arabia’s fast-growing economy.
 Financial decisions, startups, and strategies must be effective and aligned with Vision 2030, which is a long-term strategic plan.
 Financial administrations must prepare to be part of this change and build future plans, including predictions and expectations starting now.

-Because from this perspective, we see a great emphasis on the acquisition of technology.
-How did you deal with technology today?
-How did you get into your sector?
+We see a great emphasis on the acquisition of technology.
+How do you deal with technology today?

 Technology is part of business and must be integrated because it speeds decision-making.
 It is used in accounting, financial management, analysis, and production.
 Companies use technology in various ways; it would be strange not to use technology in industry today.